Mercury's Taurasi adds to resume with WNBA scoring mark

 The horn sounded, stopping the game, and players from both teams hugged and congratulated the Phoenix Mercury star.
 Former NBA great Kobe Bryant, there to watch Taurasi make history, stood and applauded as Mercury coach Sandy Brondello presented her with the history-making ball at center court.

-With that one basket Saturday night, Taurasi became the WNBA's all-time scoring leader, adding another highlight to an already sterling resume while boosting her case as the greatest player in women's basketball history.
+With that one basket Sunday, Taurasi became the WNBA's all-time scoring leader, adding another highlight to an already sterling resume while boosting her case as the greatest player in women's basketball history.

 But that's a debate for someone else to settle.
 Brash and fiery on the court, Taurasi would prefer to defer when it comes to her place in the annals of the game.